Man kills 4 children with hatchet at daycare center in Brazil

 The assailant turned himself in at a police station and did not appear to have any connection with the center, which offers nursery services, preschool education and after-school activities.
 The dead were between the ages of 5 and 7, authorities said.

-Authorities were searching for a motive, the police detective leading the investigation, Ronnie Esteves, told television reporters in Blumenau, a city in southern Brazil, near the Atlantic coast.
+Authorities were searching for a motive, the police detective leading the investigation, Ronnie Esteves, told television reporters in Blumenau, a city of 366,000 in southern Brazil, near the Atlantic coast.

 Images broadcast on networks showed weeping parents outside the private daycare center called Cantinho do Bom Pastor.
 The attack took place on the center’s playground, according to the local affiliate of television network Globo.
 NSC, the affiliate, showed a photo of the suspect with a closely shaved head.
 Police have yet to confirm his identity.